BYU-ITC-544/milestones/milestone-1/Milestone 1: System Design.md

 1. Active Directory, LDAP, DNS, DHCP, Group Policies
 1. Back up and Restore solutions
+1. Disaster Recovery
 1. IDS, IPS & General security
 1. Policies, frameworks, and laws that need to be followed
+1. Devices that should be a physical workstation vs a VM

 This is a list of the users that will be using the system.